Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees-Big-O.md

 # Balancing Trees

+## Learning Goals
+- Explain the difference between balanced and unbalanced trees
+- Explain the importance of balanced trees
+- Determine the time and space complexity of search, insert, and delete operations on both balanced and unbalanced trees

 ### Overview
 Before we move on to serialization of binary search trees, let's take a moment to discuss the time and space complexity of searching, insertion, and deletion.
 To fully understand that, we must first talk about _balancing_.

 ### Exercise

-Try this exercise out on the [Binary Tree Visualizer](https://visualgo.net/en/bst).
+Try this exercise out by drawing a binary tree with pen and paper or using the [Binary Tree Visualizer](https://visualgo.net/en/bst).
+To make your own tree with the Binary Tree Visualizer, use the _Create_ option in the navigation bar in the bottom left corner to make an empty tree.
+Then use the _Insert_ function to add nodes with your desired key.

 **Question**:  If you have a tree of height 5, what's the worst-case for finding a value in the tree?
 What affects the number of comparisons you need to make?